 Keep it live, keep it relevant

-For as many people you have attending your event, you have just as many who likely couldn’t make it but are still interested, and it’s important to keep them engaged.
-It’s likely if you engage them now, they’ll be more inclined to attend next time.
+For as many people you have attending your event, you have just as many who likely couldn’t make it but are still interested in what’s happening, and it’s important to keep them engaged.

 There are a number of ways to do this.

-The event might be over but your work isn’t done, yet.
-It’s important to take all of your promotional efforts and close out the event in a way that can be used for future events.
+The event might be over but your work still isn’t done.
+It’s important to take all your promotional efforts and close out the event in a way that can be used for future events.

 You’ve likely collected a metric ton of photos, videos, feedback, testimonials and more during your event.

 There are all valuable elements you can compile into a promotional tool for your next event.
 Be sure to take stock of what you have and find ways to market it.

-For Brandwatch, we took video testimonials and had a film crew, which allowed us to create a compelling video that we’ll be able to use for our next conference.
+For Brandwatch, we hire a film crew and take video testimonials, which allows us to create a compelling recap video that we’ll be able to use in future promotions.

 We’ve also been able to collate relevant tweets and blog comments that can be used for future testimonials.
-Don’t dismiss what you have in your arsenal, take stock of what you have and use it to help you with your future endeavors.
+Don’t dismiss what you have in your back pocket.
+Take stock of what you’ve got and use it to help you in your future endeavors.